google/zetasql/docs/one-pager.md

 #### REGEXP_CONTAINS

 ```
-REGEXP_CONTAINS(value, regex)
+REGEXP_CONTAINS(value, regexp)
 ```

 **Description**

-Returns TRUE if `value` is a partial match for the regular expression, `regex`.
+Returns TRUE if `value` is a partial match for the regular expression, `regexp`.

-If the `regex` argument is invalid, the function returns an error.
+If the `regexp` argument is invalid, the function returns an error.

 You can search for a full match by using `^` (beginning of text) and `$` (end of text).
 Due to regular expression operator precedence, it is good practice to use